Caeldeth/loures/Lore/Sorren-Economics-Thesis.md

 ## Conclusion.

 The Economics of Temuair are not easy to figure out.
-Some of this may be wrong but these are my theories which in simplicity states that prices are everchanging due to demand and supply.
+Some of this may be wrong but these are my theories which in simplicity states that prices are ever-changing due to demand and supply.
 I hope you have gotten an overview of some of the aspects of the economics, there are many more, but these are the ones that I have thought about and wished to share with you all.

 All in all, we know this for a fact: Some prices will go up, some prices will go down and some people will get richer.
 But maybe we can all understand better as to why if we try.